High School Students

 - For more information about CSU, Chico, sign up for a fastPASS account.

-- If you are a local area 11th or 12th grader, check out our High School Scholars program for more information about taking CSU, Chico courses while still in high school.
+- If you are a local area 11th or 12th grader, check out the High School Scholars program for opportunities to take CSU, Chico courses while in high school.

-- Note: If you are a US citizen (domestic student) attending an international high school or out-of-the-country International Baccalaureate (IB) program, we would recommend that you contact our office prior to applying.
-You may not have enough coursework to be eligible from your program alone or may require case-by-case admission guidance.
+- Note: If you are a US citizen (domestic student) attending an international high school or foreign International Baccalaureate (IB) program, we recommend you contact our office prior to applying.
+You may not meet the admissions requirements from your program alone and/or may require case-by-case admission guidance.

 - Begin work on college preparatory courses also called A-G requirements.
 English, algebra 1 or geometry, and foreign language should be in your schedule.